 The factory director, Vincenzo Scotti Douglas, had trained as an engineer in the United States.
 In 1920, he designed a footbridge and had masons and metalworkers from the factory construct it.
 It took over two years to build, but in January 1923, it was opened for use by the factory workers from Popiglio.

-The metal footbridge is 845 feet (227 metres) long, but only 2.5 feet (80 centimetres) wide.
-It is secured using a suspension design with the main load-bearing cables secured to the side of the valley on the Popoglio side.
-Records do not say whether there was much rejoicing, but it can be safely assumed that commuting workers found crossing the footbridge preferable to forging a river or a long hike.
+The metal footbridge is 745 feet (227 metres) long, but only 2.6 feet (80 centimetres) wide.
+It is secured using a suspension design with the main load-bearing cables secured to the Popoglio side of the valley.
+Records do not say whether there was much rejoicing, but it can be safely assumed that commuting workers found crossing the footbridge preferable to fording a river or a long hike.

 The factory is long since closed and few people walk from Popiglia to Mammian Basso any more.
-In 2006, the world’s longest footbridge title passed to Kokone Yume bridge in Japan.
-But today, the Ponte Sospeso continues to be maintained as an attraction for the few tourists who trouble to find it.
+In 2006, title for the world’s longest footbridge passed to Kokone Yume bridge in Japan.
+But today, the Ponte Sospeso continues to be maintained as an attraction for the tourists who trouble to find it.

 Know Before You Go